Convergence of proximal solutions for evolution inclusions with time-dependent maximal monotone operators: Introduction

 Moreover, because of the relaxed nature of assumptions, our results provide a constructive framework for studying differential equations with complementarity relations.
-Such nonsmooth relations form a particular subclass of maximal monotone operators, and have been useful in modeling systems with piecewise affine characteristics \cite{Brog03, BrogThib10}.
-Earlier work on complementarity systems has focused on linear dynamics coupled with static complementarity relations \cite{CamlHeem02, Heem00}.
+Such nonsmooth relations form a particular subclass of maximal monotone operators, and have been useful in modeling systems with piecewise affine characteristics \cite{j06,Brog03,BrogThib10}.
+Earlier work on complementarity systems has focused on linear dynamics coupled with static complementarity relations \cite{CamlHeem02,Heem00,schumacher2004,j16}.
 Lately, it was shown in \cite{CamlSchu16} that an interconnection of static complementarity relation with ordinary differential equations yields a differential inclusion with static maximal monotone operator.
 However, time-dependence in complementarity relations has not been easy to treat with existing frameworks.
-Inspired by the result in \cite{CamlSchu16}, we provide conditions under which it is possible to recast the interconnection of an ordinary differential equation with time-dependent complementarity relation in the form of a differential inclusion with time-dependent maximal monotone operators, for which the existence of solutions is being studied in this article.
+Inspired by the result in \cite{CamlSchu16}, we provide conditions under which it is possible to recast the interconnection of an ordinary differential equation with time-dependent complementarity relation in the form of a differential inclusion with time-dependent maximal monotone operator, for which the existence of solutions is being studied in this article.

 The remainder of the article is organized as follows: In Section~\ref{sec:prelim}, we provide appropriate background material from set-valued and functional analysis.
 In Section~\ref{sec:maxMonTV}, a motivating example is provided to show how the current literature on differential inclusions with maximal monotone operators is inadequate for certain system classes.
 The main assumptions and the result is given in Section~\ref{sec:mainThm}, followed by a detailed proof in Section~\ref{sec:proof}.
 Section~\ref{s:ext} deals with extensions of the main existence/uniqueness result towards non-autonomous case as well as Lipschitzian perturbations.
 The results are then studied in the context of linear ordinary differential equations coupled with time-dependent maximal monotone relations in Section~\ref{sec:compSys}.
-Finally, the paper closes with conclusions in Section~\ref{s:conc} and some calculations used for the proofs in Appendix~\ref{sec:pfsLemmas}.
+Finally, the paper closes with some concluding remarks in Section~\ref{s:conc}.